-- 10.8 In order to achieve this a range of ecological and landscape work has been undertaken, along with Sustainability Appraisal and Habitats Regulation Assessment30.
-Together these provide a clear understanding of the potential environment effects of new development.
-These have been critical in influencing both the allocation of land and, most importantly, the detail of the policy contained within the plan. - 10.9 Climate change remains a key issue for the Local Plan to address.
-This can be achieved through supporting schemes that seek to promote more sustainable forms of transport, sustainable construction methods, the delivery of low carbon and renewable energy, increases and enhancements to green infrastructure, and ensuring that development is adequately protected from flood risk. - 10.10 The district has suffered from extreme weather events and flooding December 2015 saw significant flooding occur along the River Lune especially to property in Lancaster and Halton and further events in the South Lancaster, Galgate and Halton occurred in November 2017.
-The Local Plan has been prepared with these risks in mind, with allocations made on land that is not vulnerable to future flooding and with an expectation that development should be designed in such a way as to not create new flooding issues in future or exacerbate current problems.
+- 10.10 Climate change remains a key issue for the Local Plan to address.
+This can be achieved through supporting schemes that seek to promote more sustainable forms of transport, sustainable construction methods, the delivery of low carbon and renewable energy, increases and enhancements to green and blue infrastructure, and ensuring that development is adequately protected from flood risk. - 10.11 The district has suffered from extreme weather events and flooding December 2015 saw significant flooding occur along the River Lune especially to property in Lancaster and Halton and further events in the South Lancaster, Galgate and Halton occurred in November 2017.
+The Local Plan has been prepared with these risks in mind, with allocations made on land that is not vulnerable to future flooding and with an expectation that development should be designed in such a way as to not create new flooding issues in future or exacerbate current problems, for example through the effective implementation of green infrastructure natural flood management techniques.